grousell/alchemeR/README.md

 <!-- badges: end -->

-The goal of alchemeR is to provide tools to access Alchemer survey data from their API and pull into an R ennvironment.
+The goal of alchemeR is to provide tools to access Alchemer survey data from their API and pull into an R environment.
 More informtion on the Alchemer API and set up can be found here:
 <https://apihelp.alchemer.com/help>